 SSA Hearing Office

-Moreno Valley Hearing Office
+Moreno Valley, CASSA Hearing Office

 The panel at this office shows a moderate spread in allowance rates, with judges ranging from 40% to 61% and a median of 56%.
 Because cases are assigned randomly, you cannot choose your judge, and each weighs evidence differently.
 This variation means your file must be strong enough to meet the standards of any judge on the panel.